Disability Resources for Students

 Alternative Testing is a group of academic accommodations approved by Disability Resources for Students (DRS) to provide access to course examinations, tests, and quizzes for students whose documented disability affects their ability to take exams.

-Alternative testing accommodations can be facilitated by the faculty member, academic department, or through the DRS Testing Center and or Proctoring Service.
+Alternative testing accommodations can be facilitated by the faculty member, academic department, or through the DRS Testing Center.
 Students should discuss their preferred testing location with their professors; however, faculty make the final decisions about whether an exam will be accommodated in the department or in DRS during business hours.

 DRS Testing Services Options